NathanTarbert/nates-blockchain-memory-game/README.md

 App is deployed here: https://nates-blockchain-memory-game.netlify.app/

-Blockchain memory game that uses the users Metamask wallet to earn tokens when the user makes a match.
+This is a Blockchain memory game that connects to the Metamask wallet and mints tokens once the user matches a card.

 The app is programmed in Solidity and JavaScript.
-We use Ganache and Truffle as our moch blockchain to pay the gas fees when we make the blockchain transaction.
+Genache is used as our moch blockchain that will connect to our wallet and then a transaction will be made and settled on the blockchain.
+Tokens will be stored and displayed as you mint them.